≡ Menu

 They’re also sometimes called the Poltalloch Terrier.
 Other names for this guy, past and present, include:

-We here at IndulgeYourPet however usually like to refer to these little guys as “Westies”.
+We here at IndulgeYourPet, however, usually refer to these little guys as “Westies.”

-This dog is recognized by the American Kennel Club.
+The American Kennel Club recognizes this dog.
 They are 34th (but they used to be 30th about 18 years ago).

-These dogs look similar to other terriers of course, only white.
+These dogs look similar to other terriers, of course, only white.
 Though small, the dog’s body is broad and the chest deep.
 They have pointy ears, bushy eyebrows, and longish fur coats with an undercoat.
-Despite that, their white hair doesn’t shed very much, which is great.
+Despite that, their white hair doesn’t shed much, which is excellent.
 They will need to be brushed regularly to keep up their cute appearance.
-This small breed is definitely a heartbreaker when it comes to the looks.
+This small breed is a heartbreaker when it comes to looks.

 Feeding

 One of the good things about small dogs is that they don’t eat as much dog food.
-You might think we’re kidding, but think of the amount of money you’ll save on kibble and wet food.
-His teeth are larger than his muzzle so he can eat with ease.
+You might think we’re kidding but think of how much you’ll save on kibble and wet food.
+His teeth are more prominent than his muzzle, so he can quickly eat.

-The westie dog is a feisty lil’ guy who likes to play and embody the expression YOLO (even though he doesn’t really know what it means).
-That said, these guys are a bit stubborn which can be hard to handle for some people.
+The westie dog is a feisty lil’ guy who likes to play and embody YOLO (even though he doesn’t know what it means).
+These guys are a bit stubborn, which can be hard to handle for some people.
 One funny (and also not so funny) thing about these guys is that they think they own the place, which means you might catch them walking on the counters and worse.

 Whenever you get a breed dog, you need to find the breeders recommended by kennel clubs or organizations to ensure the best health of your dog.
-However, even if the breeder is good and does everything possible to eliminate genetic problems, they can still appear.
-It’s almost impossible to know a dog’s entire family history for generations.
+However, they can still appear even if the breeder is good and does everything possible to eliminate genetic problems.
+Knowing a dog’s entire family history for generations is almost impossible.
 Also, if you are a kindhearted soul who decides to go for a Westie rescue, you’re almost certain to face genetic problems.

 So, here are things you have to watch out for:

-• Craniomandibular Osteopathy: This is a problem of the dog’s skull bone.
+- Craniomandibular Osteopathy: This is a problem with the dog’s skull bone.
 It happens when the dog is a puppy.
-Most dogs only have problems chewing as a puppy, but some still have severe jaw problems as an adult.
+Most dogs only have problems chewing as a puppy, but some still have severe jaw problems as adults.

-• Cataracts: A common problems in any older dog, Westies do have a tendency to get cataracts which may lead to blindness if not treated.
+- Cataracts: A common problem in any older dog, Westies tend to get cataracts which may lead to blindness if not treated.
 Also, not all cataracts can be treated.

-• Pulmonary Fibrosis: This is a lung disease so it will impact the way he breaths.
+- Pulmonary Fibrosis: This is a lung disease, so it will impact the way he breaths.
 He will probably have a dry cough.
-It’s important for the dog to stay fit and not gain weight; this causes more pressure on the lungs.
+The dog needs to stay fit and not gain weight; this causes more pressure on the lungs.

-• Globoid Cell Leukodystrophy: This is a disease inherited and somewhat common in terriers.
+- Globoid Cell Leukodystrophy: This disease is inherited and somewhat common in terriers.
 It results in muscle weakness and nervous system problems due to a myelin sheath breakdown.

-• Von Willebrand Disease: Also known as VWD, this is a blood clotting problem that appears in a similar fashion as hemophilia, though technically it’s a different disease.
+- Von Willebrand Disease: Also known as VWD, this is a blood clotting problem that appears similar to hemophilia, though technically, it’s a different disease.
 If your dog has this, he may need medication for life.

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?